PRISP: Privacy-Safe Few-Shot Personalization via Lightweight Adaptation: Experiments

 In Per-Pcs, personalization requires selecting and composing a subset of sharer LoRAs based on user–sharer similarity, while PriME further introduces additional overhead through greedy evolutionary optimization that evaluates a large number of candidate LoRA modules via repeated inference.

-In contrast, OPPU and our method dramatically reduce training time, achieving approximately two orders-of-magnitude speedups over Per-Pcs and PriME, by eliminating the need of multiple sharer LoRAs and instead adopting a direct and lightweight adaptation strategy.
-Furthermore, compared to OPPU, our method improves GPU memory efficiency during personalization by freezing the input LoRA.
+In contrast, OPPU and our PRISP dramatically reduce training time, achieving approximately two orders-of-magnitude speedups over Per-Pcs and PriME, by eliminating the need of multiple sharer LoRAs and instead adopting a direct and lightweight adaptation strategy.
+Furthermore, compared to OPPU, PRISP improves GPU memory efficiency during personalization by freezing the input LoRA.

 Regarding the hypernetwork overhead, task-aware LoRA parameters are generated with a single inference pass of the hypernetwork, which incurs negligible latency and does not increase peak GPU memory usage.
 Further details are provided in Appendix~\ref{sec:appendix-exp_details}.
 Overall, our approach achieves a more favorable cost–performance trade-off, as illustrated in Figure~\ref{fig:cost-perform-trade-off}.